Quid2/top-apps/README.md

 Suppose that you want to keep an eye on your house while at work, and in particular check for possible fires.

-A `sensor` program that reads the temperature from a sensor and broadcast it using top would be:
+A `sensor` program that reads the temperature from a sensor and broadcast it using *Top* would be:

 ```haskell
 -- Broadcast a temperature reading every few minutes